DevArrowsmith/tiny-car-list-app/README.md

 alt="Screenshot of the New Listing form page.
 A card is shown over a background of a top-down view of a road at night, taken with high exposure to show the cars' headlights as blurs in  white and yellow.
 The card is in portrait orientation.
 It invites the user to fill out the form in order to create a new listing.
 The form's fields are Make, Model, Year, Price in pounds sterling, Location, Email and Authorisation. the Authorisation field takes a password and is used to control access to the backend database in this version of the site.
 Finally the card shows a 'Submit Listing!' button and a disclaimer explaining that this is a demo site and a password is required to submit entries."/>

 <img src="readme_assets/menu01.gif" width="20%"
 alt="A gif of the burger menu being clicked repeatedly.
-When clicked the burger button animates and transforms into a cross, and the menu slides onto the screen from the right..
+When clicked the burger button animates and transforms into a cross, and the menu slides onto the screen from the right.
 When clicked again it animates and turns back into a burger, and the menu slides off the right of the screen."/>

 ---